sr-lab/DifFuzzAR/README.md

- # Reports
+# Paper and Reports
- Two reports for this project are available as pdf files in this repository at **94073-rui-lima_dissertacao.pdf** is a complete report explaining the development of the project and at **94073-rui-lima_resumo.pdf** is an article explaining the project.
+A paper published at the [International Workshop on Refactoring (IWOR 2021)](https://iwor.github.io/iwor2021/) is available in the folder `doc`.
+The folder also contains two reports produced by Rui Lima as part of his MSc project.